 - are focused on new research or technological development with a high likelihood of leading to patent or licensing opportunities

-Investigators with a faculty appointment of at least 80% FTE, including individuals from the AHC (UCMC, CCHMC, VAMC) or the UC west campus, including basic scientists, physicians, nurses, and other health care faculty with advanced degrees (MD, PhD, MD-PhD, or equivalent) are potentially eligible.
+Investigators with a faculty appointment of at least 80% FTE at the AHC (UC, UCMC, CCHMC, VAMC) or UC west campus, including basic scientists, physicians, nurses, and other health care faculty with advanced degrees (MD, PhD, MD-PhD, or equivalent) are potentially eligible.
 The PI or Co-I who is applying must either currently hold a faculty appointment at UC or CCHMC or expect to hold one at the time of the award at the level of Instructor, Assistant Professor, Research Assistant Professor, Associate Professor, or Professor.
 Collaborative teams of investigators spanning disciplines and programs made up of basic and clinical faculty are strongly encouraged to apply.
 See the program announcement for complete details on eligibility.
 Applicants must be CCTST members.
 Join here free of charge.